cap-js/docs/java/change-tracking.md

 ### Identifiers for Associated Entities

-When your entity has an association to an other entity, you might want to log the changes in their relationship.
+When your entity has an association to another entity, you might want to log the changes in their relationship.

 Given the `Orders` entity with an association to a `Customer` instead of the element with customer name:
 ```cds